thaingo/recom-engine-streaming/README.md

-# Recommender Engine - Streaming Component
+# Recommendation Engine - Streaming Component

 ## Description
 This repository contains the streaming component of the recommender engine.
 The component is written using Apache Spark.